groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.3.9 =
+* TWEAKED tracking links, link click benchmarks, and Superlinks now use re-write rules to perform redirects rather than checking the REQUEST_URI.

 = 1.3.8 =
 * FIXED Status toggles inheriting incorrect CSS labels.
-* FIXED not adding new emails from Custom Email templates
+* FIXED not adding new emails from Custom Email templates.
-* FIXED Report meta query only using source_page as meta key...
+* FIXED Report meta query only using source_page as meta key.

 = 1.3.7 =
 * ADDED extra nonce to frontend form impression checks to ensure request is intentional.